Skip to Main Content

 Do permanent links ever expire?

-Yes, permanent links do occasionally expire when vendors make changes to URLs in their databases.
+Yes, permanent links can expire when vendors make changes to URLs in their databases.
 If faculty are using permanent links in their Blackboard courses, they should check the links each semester prior to teaching their courses to make sure the links are still working.
-If a link has stopped working, faculty can use EBSCO's Full Text Publications Finder to locate the article and find a new link.
+If a link has stopped working, faculty can either locate the article within the database or use Journal Search to locate the journal then the article and find a new link.
 If you are having trouble fixing the link or finding the article, please contact the library for assistance.

 EBSCO Databases: